malwaredetectioninthewild/example_submission/README.md

 Then, run `docker build` in the same directory as our `Dockerfile`.

-The results files our example submission creates when successfuly run on the included `TestFiles` are under `OutputFiles` directory.
+The results files our example submission creates when successfully run on the included `TestFiles` are under the `OutputFiles` directory.

 Please see `ExampleSubmissionFiles/main.py` for instructions on how to create multiple results files for evaluation.